hagatorn/hagatorn.github.io/README.md

 Setup Commands:

-    bundle install //to get all dependencies ready. bourbon install // to make a local copy of the bourbon sass files neat install // to make a local copy of the bourbon neat sass files
+    bundle install //to get all dependencies ready.

-n.b the bitters files are already in the repo as they are designed to be edited.

-I think this all depends on nodejs too.
+This all depends on nodejs too.
 Which may have to be the newest version.
 Will add a note when I can confirm.

-Site will than me available locally with:
+Site will then me available locally with:

     bundle exec jekyll serve  // I beleive simply jekyll serve may not truely reproduce the github env